 Motel Reimbursement for Homeless

-Homeless applicants/recipients who do not incur shelter expenses are entitled to the Personal Needs portion of the GA grant.
+Homeless applicants/recipients who do not incur shelter expenses are entitled to the Personal Needs portion of the General Assistance (GA) grant.
 Homeless applicants/recipients who decline shelter placement due to personal preference or leave shelter due to personal preference, may be entitled to reimbursement of motel (or lodging) expenses if all other GA eligibility criteria is met.
 The reimbursement amount must not exceed the difference between the Personal Needs and the Maximum Aid to be paid.
 All reimbursements are made in a month for the month.

 Important: Motel reimbursement is an alternative to shelter.
 If a client has been in shelter during the month, they will not be eligible for motel reimbursement until the following month.